Nagi-ovo/Nagi-ovo/README.md

 Hi there 👋

-I'm an senior student majoring in AI at Beiing University of Technology, diving into Neural Networks and Robotics🥹
+I'm an M.Res. student at Imperial College London, diving into big neural networks and robots 🥹

 Let's connect on GitHub!